bhanuc/dazer/README.md

 # Any Kind of help would be welcomed .
 Just Fork and create a pull request .

+#Understanding the Project.
+We are creating 2 automated ways to create an application.
+First is to create full application using GUI and another using commandline.
+The GUI part will even write routes for you so you no longer need to write server side code anytime soon.
 Our Targets:

 Create CLI/GUI for the for the following